Root-2/Root-2/README.md

 <h1>💡 Things I'm Up To 💡</h1>

 - 🔭 I’m currently working on: <br/>
-Tidying up the above projects, and producing a full-stack project outside of Northcoders.
+Tidying up the above projects, and producing a full-stack project outside of Northcoders.<br/>
+Also working on a portfolio website to better display my projects!<br/>

 - 🌱 I’m currently learning ... <br/>
 More Firebase!